 On the other hand, I experience the benefits of this alignment every day by leveraging sales enablement technology.
 Through Highspot, any piece of content that I need is easily searchable, or I can browse and filter down through lists based on persona.
 With our robust analytics features, our marketing team is able to see what content I’m pitching out to my prospects and customers.
 If a datasheet that I’ve been pitching has been highly engaging with a particular buyer persona, our marketing team is able to see these analytics and create similar content, making for a closed loop process.
 This also allows us to increase our chances of resonating with this prospect, as well as refining our marketing and sales alignment of buyer personas.
 With our engagement analytics, marketing will spend less wasted dollars by targeting specific buyers in advertising.

 Aligning Around Content

 To maximize the value of your content, it’s essential for marketing and sales to align on buyer personas.
 By keeping buyer personas front of mind, it allows me to do my job better and more efficiently.
-With using content that the marketing team specifically created for a particular buyer persona, I have a higher chance of better engaging prospects and ultimately winning more deals.
-With knowing our buyer personas, I’m also able to better prepare for potential objections and handle them appropriately as I’ve studied past behavior and know the current market landscape.
+By using content that the marketing team specifically created for a particular buyer persona, I have a higher chance of better engaging prospects and ultimately winning more deals.
+By knowing our buyer personas, I’m also able to better prepare for potential objections and handle them appropriately as I’ve studied past behavior and know the current market landscape.